CodingTarik/MathPlan/utils/moduleDescriptionParserConfig.md

   - **find** (string).
 Regular expression for the text to be replaced.
   - **flags** (string).
 The flags of the regular expression.
   - **replace** (string).
 The replacement text.
+- **plausibilityCheck** (string).
+Regular expression applied to the result that the result should match with.
+This helps the parser to check the result and discard it if it does not meet expectations.
+This property is **optional**; if there is no meaningful plausibility check, it can be omitted.

 ## Developing and testing new configuration files